 At Hightown we provide the following travel vaccinations* under the NHS:

-The vaccinations listed below are not available under the NHS and are charged as a NON NHS Service:
+The vaccinations listed below are not available under the NHS and should be provided at a local travel clinic:

 If you are travelling to Europe the EU has published useful information for travellers on the European website.

 The National Health Service provides most health care to most people free of charge, but there are exceptions.Some services provided are not covered under our contract with the NHS and therefore attract charges.
 GP's are not employed by the NHS, they are self-employed, and they have to cover their costs-staff, buildings, heating, lighting etc. - in the same way as any small business.
 The NHS pays the doctor for specific NHS work, but not for non NHS.
 The fee has to cover the doctors costs.

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

 Examples where a patient can be charged include the following:

 Examples where another company can be charged include the following:

 What is covered by the NHS and what is not?